danielkm-ee/lora_daq_module/firmware/readme.md

 `firmware\lib\STM32WLxx_HAL_Driver\Src`

 ### File Structure of Src
-I think our initial goal for firmware/src files struture is to put all the header and source code under one folder, but to make clearer for each module we develop, I lay out our code strucute like:
+I think our initial idea for the `firmware/src` files struture is to put all the header and source code under one folder, but to make clearer for each module we develop, I lay out our code structure as follows:
 ```
 src/
 ├── app/